 If a trader gives you false information about a product (or the overall presentation of the product deceives or is likely to deceive you) and you go ahead with a purchase as a result, it is called a misleading action.
 For example, if a trader tells you that the used car you are interested in has had only one previous owner when in fact it has had five, this is a misleading action.

-If you enter one of the following types of contract or make a payment to a trader and a misleading action or aggressive commercial practice was a significant factor in your decision to go ahead then you have rights to redress:
+If you enter one of the following types of contract or make a payment to a trader and a misleading action or aggressive commercial practice was a significant factor in your decision to go ahead then you have rights of redress:

-If a manufacturer or importer of goods or digital content acts in a misleading way or their practices are aggressive and the trader knows or ought to be aware of this, then you have rights to redress against the trader who sold or supplied the product to you.
+If a manufacturer or importer of goods or digital content acts in a misleading way or their practices are aggressive and the trader knows or ought to be aware of this, then you have rights of redress against the trader who sold or supplied the product to you.

 The Regulations give you three remedies: